About Christ Church

 The capital of Ireland might be small, but what Dublin lacks in size, it makes up for in heart.
 You can walk almost anywhere within the city centre, which is home to more than 700 pubs.
 Expect a warm welcome from the locals, and don’t forget there are plenty of other places to explore in Ireland.

 Dublin is one of the youngest cities in Europe, which means it’s well-equipped for backpackers and budget travellers looking to experience the set foot on the Emerald Isles.
 There are more than 50 cheap youth hostels in Dublin to choose from, nearly all of which are very close to the city centre.

 Most youth hostels in Dublin offer free WiFi and breakfast as part of the price, and are frequently called out for how friendly and helpful the staff are to guests.
 Some of the best hostels in Dublin also offer free pub crawls, tours of the city, quizzes, karaoke, pool competitions and more.

-Most hostels in Dublin are close to the city centre thanks to its size, but there are also a couple of places to stay near the airport if you need to make a quick escape.
-If you’re planning to explore the rest of Ireland, then you might want to look for somewhere a bit closer to Connolly railway station.
+Most youth hostels in Dublin are close to the city centre thanks to its size, but there are also a couple of places to stay near the airport if you need to make a quick escape.
+If you’re travelling alone and planning to explore the rest of Ireland, then you might want to look for somewhere a bit closer to Connolly railway station.